Gather round. Posting journal entries again! And featuring a new musical performance by Cruz+Jonez!

 I have a journal, I guess I should use it right?
 I have some last minute goals for December.
 Sixteen days is more than enough time to chase that arts magic.

-- descheveler is my main priority this month.
+- My main priority this month is my one man show.
 I have 13 good pages and tons of notes.
 I’m aiming for 45 but I’m pretty sure I know where I’m heading now.
-Head on over to the descheveler page for the video updates and upcoming music samples…
+Head on over to this page for the video updates and upcoming music samples…

 - Which leads me to the music.
 Since I got the Arturia MiniLab II earlier this year, I have been working on demos, samples, and other bits of music to figure out the machine.
 It is a wild ride.
 It’s a fascinating machine and paired with Ableton, music-making has yielded much needed joy this year.
 I have incorporated some of these things into my Creative Drive episode production.
 I have also recorded new music and re-recorded old songs of mine.
 I have enough for an album.
 It’s clumsy and far from perfect, but a great building block for the next set of songwriting ideas for 2022.
 I hope to mix and master these 11-20 tracks and release an album by end of year.
 We’ll see.